chaintope/esplora-tapyrus/doc/schema.md

  * `"H{funding-scripthash}{spending-height}S{spending-txid:vin}{funding-txid:vout}{value}" → ""`

  * `"S{funding-txid:vout}{spending-txid:vin}" → ""`

+If transaction output include colored coins, it results in the following new row:
+ * `"B{block-height}c{color-id}" → ""` (block_height is latest block height which colored coin used)

 colored coin's issuances results in the following new rows (`I` is for issuing):